elastic/enterprise-search-zoom-connector/README.md

 - Python version 3.6 or later.
 - To extract content from images: Java version 7 or later, and [`tesseract` command](https://github.com/tesseract-ocr/tesseract) installed and added to `PATH`
 - To schedule recurring syncs: a job scheduler, such as `cron`

+### Connector Limitations

+The following section details limitations of this connector:

+- If a host reuses a meeting ID to hold additional meetings, the data associated with this ID will only refer to the latest instance of the meeting.